DEFRA/quke-example/README.md

 You can figure out how the project runs using [Quke config files](https://github.com/DEFRA/quke#configuration).
 This project comes with an existing `.config.yml` file setup to allow these tests to pass.

+### Experimenting & testing

-Feel free to amend the values in `.config.yml` to see how they effect the way Quke runs.
+You can amend the values in `.config.yml` to see how they effect the way Quke runs or alternatively create your own, for example `.config.test.yml`.
+If you stick to the convention of `.config.[my name].yml` [Git](https://git-scm.com/) will ignore your file which means you can put whatever you like in them and not risk the content being committed to source control!

 ## Setup